Pottery in the Indian subcontinent: Red Polished Ware of Gujarat (300 BCE – 1000 CE) in Gujarat, West and North India

 Black and Red Ware, Sonkh, Uttar Pradesh.
 Government Museum, Mathura.

 The Red Polished Ware (RPW) is found in great quantities in Gujarat, especially in the Kathiawar region.
 Commonly, it consist of domestic forms like cooking pots, and it dates started from 300 BCE and lasted till 1000 CE.

 But this type of ware also is widely distributed in other places in India.
 It is found at Baroda, Timberva (Surat), Vadnagar, Vala, Prabhas, Sutrapada, Bhandaria, and many other places.
 The use of this pottery continued for many centuries.

-Early on, the scholars considered this pottery as a diagnostic marker for ‘Indo-Roman trade’, showing the possibility of the Roman empire influence.
+Early on, the scholars considered this pottery as a diagnostic marker for ‘Indo-Roman trade’, showing the possibility of the Roman influence.
 Also, this type of pottery was identified at sites bordering the Persian Gulf, so it became significant for the research on the Indian Ocean trade.

 Red Polished Ware was first identified in 1953 by B. Subbarao.
 According to him, a "high degree of finish led to consider it as an imported ware or at least an imitation of the Roman Samian Ware".

 But in 1966 S. R. Rao in his report on Amreli rejected this possibility of a Roman influence.
 He insisted on an indigenous origin as none of the forms shared the shapes of Roman prototype.
 He presented a broad variety of vessel types consisting of clay suitable to that definition.
 Instead he referred to a similarity of vessels of Black Ware with polished surface [Black Polished ware] from the same site noted in layers beyond the first occurrence of RPW.

 According to Heidrun Schenk, the pottery defined as RPW consists of two very distinct functional groups.
 Thus, the subject needs more precise classification and dating.

 One group belongs to the local pottery development of a region around Gujarat—mostly domestic vessels like cooking pots.
 The core area of this group is western India, but it is also distributed elsewhere on the western littoral of the Indian Ocean.

 The other group are the very specialized types of the 'sprinkler' and 'spouted' water jars, that often go together.
 This special group is widely found in the eastern region of the Indian Ocean, throughout the South Asian subcontinent and South East Asia with many different fabrics.
 This group represents a later development continuing well into the Middle Ages.

 In particular, in Tissamaharama, in the Southern Province of Sri Lanka, a good stratigraphy is found.